n0cloud/ansible-wireguard/README.md

 # Ansible Wireguard

-A simple ansible playbook to install [Wireguard](https://www.wireguard.com/) VPN / sercure overlay network.
+A simple ansible playbook to install [Wireguard](https://www.wireguard.com/) VPN / secure overlay network.

 ## Todo
  - Add support for OS other then Debian